LLNL/AutoParBench/README.md

 # Acknowledgement

 Work on the test framework design was supported by the U.S. DOE Advanced Scientific Computing Program (ASCR SC-21).
-Experiments were funded through the LLNL-LDRD Program under ProjectNo.
-18-ERD-006.
+Experiments were funded through the LLNL-LDRD Program under Project No. 18-ERD-006.
 LLNL-CODE-800798